4.72 from 142 votes

 1. STEP ONE: In a medium microwave safe bowl, add the cubed butter and brown sugar.
 Microwave in 30 second intervals, stirring in between, until fully combined.
 Let stand for about 5 minutes to cool down.

 3. STEP THREE: Once the butter mixture has slightly cooled, stir in one egg, one egg yolk, and the vanilla until fully combined.
-Pour the wet mixture into the dry mixture and stir until fully combined.
+Add in the dry ingredients – flour, baking soda, salt – and stir until fully combined.

 4. STEP FOUR: Add in the chopped chocolate, chopped caramels, and crushed pretzels and stir until evenly distributed.